After you've cried all the happy tears, jumped for joy, and called your closest family and friends, you’re ready to start planning for the big day!

-There is no pressure to have the exact date selected as soon as you get engaged!
-In fact, it helps to be flexible with your date to cater to when venues are available.
+There is no pressure to have the exact date selected as soon as you get engaged.
+In fact, it helps to be flexible with your date to cater to when venues and vendors are available.

 4. Wedding Planner or No?

-According to your budget, does it make sense to hire a wedding planner?
-Remember that they can help negotiate with vendors for the best prices, keep you from stressing and save you time.
+According to your budget, does it make sense to hire a wedding planner or day of coordinator?
+Remember that planners already have relationships with vendors, can help keep you from stressing and save you loads of time.